grame-cncm/faust/architecture/smartKeyboard/README.md

 faust2smartkeyb -android -source -reuse mySynth.dsp
 ```

 In that case, `faust2smartkeyb` will not compile `mySynth.dsp` to an app but will create a folder called `faustsmartkeyb.mySynth` in the current folder containing an Android Studio project.
-Every time the previous command will be run, the portion of the app source code corresponding to the `mySynth.dsp` will be updated (if we only used `-source` without `-reuse` then `faustsmartkeyb.mySynth` would be erased and re-created).
+Every time the previous command will be run, the portion of the app source code corresponding to `mySynth.dsp` will be updated (if we only used `-source` without `-reuse` then `faustsmartkeyb.mySynth` would be erased and re-created).
 The same steps can be followed when using `-ios`.

 The app can be easily installed on your device from Xcode or Android Studio.
 On iOS, bundle identifier issues can be fixed directly in the Xcode project contained in `faustsmartkeyb.mySynth` which is more convenient than doing it in the Faust source code.